pierre-rouleau/pel/README.rst

 Questions, comments, constructive criticism, suggestions and requests are always welcome.
 Drop me a note in the wiki_ or in the `discussion board`_!

+*Notes*:

+..
+[1] An external package may have dependencies.
+The dependencies are also installed.
+..
+[2] **Quick initialization**: On my system with 182 packages with benchmark-init on I get 0.3 to 0.4 seconds
+       on a 2014 iMac running macOS Mojave in terminal mode and 0.6 seconds in graphics mode, and get similar times on Linux running inside VMs.

 .. links